N.C. 54 Corridor Improvements

 - The sale will move forward only if the property owner and the government come to an agreement

-- Eminent domain process will begin if involved parties are unable to agree on compensation
+- The land condemnation process will begin if involved parties are unable to agree on compensation

 The attorneys of Kirk, Kirk, Howell, Cutler and Thomas, LLP understand the sensitivity of your Eminent Domain and Land Condemnation case.
 Your home or business is important to you and as such, our goal is to reduce the stress of the case and help you receive the appropriate compensation for the value of your property.
-Contact our experienced legal team today by calling (919) 615-2473 or by completing the online contact form below.
+If you are or already have been contacted by a Right of Way agent regarding this project, contact our experienced legal team today by calling (919) 615-2473 or by completing the online contact form below.
 We look forward to helping you with your case.